-Ocean City Sentence Modification & Reduction Lawyer
+Ocean City Sentence Reduction & Modification Lawyer

-If you or a loved one have been recently convicted of a criminal offense in Ocean City, MD and were dissatisfied with the sentence imposed, you have the right to ask the judge to consider modifying your sentence.
-A sentence modification can reduce jail or prison time, alter the conditions of probation, even convert a guilty finding into a probation before judgment.
+If you or a loved one have been recently convicted of a criminal offense in Ocean City, MD, and were dissatisfied with the sentence imposed, you have the right to ask the judge to consider modifying your sentence.
+A sentence modification can reduce jail or prison time, alter the conditions of probation, and even convert a guilty finding into probation before judgment.
 To have the best chance of obtaining the outcome you desire, you need to hire an experienced sentence modification attorney.

-Richard J. Brueckner has helped many clients seeking sentencing modifications and reductions achieve a favorable outcome.
+Richard J. Brueckner has helped many clients seeking sentencing modifications and reductions achieve a favorable outcomes.
 He knows how to craft compelling motions for misdemeanor and felony offenses and will effectively guide you through the sentence modification process and ensure your rights are protected.